dd3vahmad/theahmad/README.md

 - ✅ Markdown support
 - ✅ MDX Support (components in your markdown)
 - ✅ Searchable content (posts and projects)
-- ✅ Code Blocks - copy to clipboard
+- ✅ Code Blocks - Copy to clipboard

 ## 💯 Lighthouse score